adeweaver/docs/src/oss/javascript/integrations/chat/openai.md

 ## ``strict: true``

 As of Aug 6, 2024, OpenAI supports a `strict` argument when calling tools that will enforce that the tool argument schema is respected by the model.
-See more here: <https://platform.openai.com/docs/guides/function-calling>.
+See more [here](https://platform.openai.com/docs/guides/function-calling).

 ```{=mdx}